 All Connecticut personal injury cases, including slip and fall cases, are subject to a two-year statute of limitations.
 This time frame begins the day your injuries occur.

-As a partner at local law firm Zeisler & Zeisler, P.C., Mr. Miron has a team of legal experts at his disposal.
+As a partner at local law firm Zeisler & Zeisler, P.C., Jim has a team of legal experts at his disposal.
 He will use his resources to help you expedite your case so you can receive timely compensation for your:

 - Medical bills